 “Ah sure, you’ll just have a quick cuppa tea in the hand.”

 Although the Irish love Jameson’s Whisky & Guinness they also appear to love their Tea and are said to be the second highest drinkers of Tea in the world ( Surprisingly Turkey is first).
 The Irish drink about 5-7 cups a day and all pubs are expected by law to serve Tea.
 I wonder if this is the origin of the word “tea totallers”?
 And those who abstained from alcoholic drinks in the pub must have drunk Tea.

 Tea is ubiquitousness in Ireland to the extent that is is a social faux pas to not drink tea and offering a cup of Tea is a symbol of their hospitality, kindliness and friendship.
 It is a great way to keep cheerful in the cold Irish weather and a chance to make friends or visitors feel welcome.
 The ritual of putting the kettle on, takes away any awkwardness in the initial moments of unexpected guests arriving and it gives you something to do as you start a conversation.
 It’s a great leveller and creates a sense of warmth and generosity that break down social barriers.

 “A cup of tea and a packet of assorted biscuits”.
 Twopence the tea, twopence the biscuits, a perfectly balanced meal.

 What we know today as Irish breakfast Tea has a rich history that began in the middle of the 18th century.
-The Tea available in Ireland was not of a good quality because the English would take the best quality first and ship the rest to Ireland, when the first East India trading company shipped supplies of Tea from the Far East.
+The Tea available in Ireland was not of a good quality because the English would take the best quality tea first and ship the rest to Ireland, when the first East India Trading Company shipped supplies of Tea from the Far East.